 Other medical organizations have different recommendations for screening.
 Your health care provider may recommend one of these options more strongly.

-Most insurance plans cover cancer preventive services, including Pap tests, without a copay.
+Most insurance plans cover cervical cancer screening, as well as HPV vaccination for people in the recommended age range.
 If you do not have insurance, you may be eligible to sign up for low- or no-cost health insurance.
 You can also get free in-person assistance signing up for a plan.